maniche04/manualcanias/docs/inventory/invt21/index.rst

 Overview
 ---------
-INVT21 - Stock Report (on a given date), as the name suggests provides the information on the stocks at a choosen point of time.
+INVT21 - Stock Report (on a given date), as the name suggests provides the information on the quantity of stocks available at a choosen point of time.
 The module presents information at batch level for the materials.

 Purpose
 -------